Freelancer vs Salary Simulator – Net Income Calculator India | INDwallet

 🧾 Tax Treatment

 Freelance income is taxed as “Profits & Gains from Business or Profession.”
-The same tax slabs apply, but you can deduct legitimate business expenses before calculating tax — which is a significant advantage.
+The same slabs apply but you can deduct business expenses first.
 Compare regimes with the Tax Regime Simulator.

 Yes — if your estimated tax liability exceeds ₹10,000 for the year, you must pay in four instalments (June, September, December, March).
 Missing instalments attracts interest under Sections 234B and 234C.

 If your freelance gross income exceeds ₹20L in a financial year, GST registration is mandatory.
-You’ll need to charge 18% GST on invoices to clients and file monthly/quarterly returns.
+You’ll need to charge 18% GST on invoices and file monthly/quarterly returns.

 💼 Business Expenses

-Internet, software subscriptions, equipment, coworking space, travel for client meetings, phone bills, and professional development — all deductible.
+Internet, software subscriptions, equipment, coworking space, travel, phone bills, and professional development — all deductible.
 You’ve currently set ₹2L in business expenses.
 Track every rupee in the Expenses Wallet.

-Yes — computers and peripherals qualify for 40% depreciation under the Income Tax Act.
+Yes — computers qualify for 40% depreciation under the Income Tax Act.
 If your laptop cost ₹80,000, you can deduct ₹32,000 in the first year as a business expense.

 🎁 Stability & Planning

-Maintain 12 months of essential expenses as an emergency fund (double the salaried-person’s 6-month target).
-Budget on your 3-month rolling average, not your best month.
+Maintain 12 months of essential expenses as an emergency fund.
+Budget on your 3-month rolling average.
 Use the Emergency Fund Calculator and track in the Wealth Wallet.

 Almost always yes.
-Build 3–6 months of freelance revenue while salaried, save 12 months of expenses, and then make the switch.
-The transition period is where most people underestimate costs.
+Build 3–6 months of freelance revenue while salaried, save 12 months of expenses, then make the switch.
 The Savings Sprint Simulator can help you build that buffer faster.

 Community